 - Dismissal, first degree child molestation and child rape: Individual found incompetent to stand trial, after two years of litigation and extensive expert consultation.
 (Kitsap County Superior Court)

 - Dismissal, first degree child molestation involving female: Investigation revealed that the accuser had extensive mental health issues which impacted his credibility.
 (King County Superior Court)

 - Dismissal, first degree child rape: Extensive investigation, including interview with accuser’s therapist, led to dismissal of charges.
 (King County Superior Court)

 - Dismissal, SVP escape: Client was facing several years in prison.
 Client had been accused of going outside the range of his GPS device.
-Through the use of an expert on GPS, extensive interviews of neighbors and my client’s family, it was determined that the GPS device was deficient in accurately tracking my client’s whereabouts on the dates in question and my client was entirely innocent.
+Through the use of an expert on GPS, extensive interviews of neighbors and the client’s family, it was determined that the GPS device was deficient in accurately tracking our client’s whereabouts on the dates in question and our client was entirely innocent.

 - Child molestation charges not filed: Female client accused of sexually touching her foster son.
 Obtained mental health records of accuser that called accuser’s credibility into question.
 Provided package to detective, which convinced state not to file charges.
 (Skagit County)

 - Indecent liberties charges not filed, juvenile court: Client accused of sexually touching another female at summer camp.
 After interviewing multiple witnesses, state declined to file charges.